 Introducing South Yorkshire

-That particular industrial idyll may have been consigned to history’s dustbin some time ago, but the hulking reminders of the irrepressible Victorian Age remain, and not just in the mills or pits, some of which have been turned into enthralling museums of the past or brilliantly converted into art galleries and exhibitions spaces, but in the grand civic buildings that crown Sheffield’s city centre – fitting testaments to the untrammelled ambitions of their 19th-century patrons.
+Sheffield's and Rotherham's blast furnaces and the coal pits of Barnsley and Doncaster may have closed long ago, but the hulking reminders of that irrepressible Victorian dynamism remain, not only in the old steelworks and pit heads (some of which have been converted into museums and exhibition spaces), but also in the grand civic buildings that grace Sheffield's city centre, fitting testaments to the untrammelled ambitions of their 19th-century patrons.